CA-DataScience/ca-datascience.github.io/README.md

     category: "conference"
 ```

-This will display as "September 20 - 22, 2025" on the event card.
+This will display as a multi-day event spanning September 20-22 on the calendar grid.

 #### 7. Preview your changes